Step Away from the Dating Site. Walk Out of the Bar.

 This is not fresh new advice, I’m only reiterating what should be repeated yet again… and I have seen it work miraculously time and time again.

 Join a group.
+An actual group of real people.

 On the community message board at your local library you will find Board Game Night.
 No?
 Try the Mystery Book Club or any book club.
 Join a writers group.
 Volunteer with the Friends and sort donations.
 Your library is where the free possibilities are.
 Also, check your local community center.
 Helping to clean up hiking trails gets you around outdoorsy gals.
 Helping in kitchens that feed the less fortunate gets you around giving gals.
 With Habitat for Humanity you can meet the women who use tools and fix stuff.
 They might humble you.
 We can all use some of that.